Feeling of a Presence, is There Someone Here With Us?

 A woman is afraid of blurry figures behind her.

-Is there really a ghost standing next to you?
+Is there a ghost standing next to you?

-Scientists have tried to explain this phenomenon in a rational and scientific way.
-In order to do this, an experiment was conducted in which some people were allowed to “feel” this experience.
+Scientists have tried to explain this phenomenon rationally and scientifically.
+To do this, an experiment was conducted in which some people were allowed to “feel” this experience.
 The scientists recruited 48 volunteers who had never experienced this feeling of presence before.
-They did so with the goal of altering certain neuronal signals in specific areas of the brain.
+They did so to alter certain neuronal signals in specific areas of the brain.

 With their eyes blindfolded, the volunteers had to manipulate a robot manually.
 At the same time, another robot copied the same movements they made behind the volunteers.
-The are surprising.
+The results were surprising.
 When the movements happened at the same time, the individuals didn’t feel anything out of the ordinary.

 However, when the movements didn’t happen simultaneously, they felt the presence of a ghost.
 Specifically, a third of the volunteers stated that they felt someone in the room with them.
 Some individuals even became so frightened they asked for the blindfold to be removed and the experiment to end.